ryan-leal/PokedexAR/README.md

-# Repository of the application corresponding to the final project of the discipline of Special Topics in Computing - Introduction to AR at the Federal University of Paraíba.
+## Repositório feito para a aplicação correspondente ao projeto final da disciplina de Tópicos Especiais em Computação - Introdução à RA, da Universidade Federal da Paraíba.

-### Repositório feito para a aplicação correspondente ao projeto final da disciplina de Tópicos Especiais em Computação - Introdução à RA, da Universidade Federal da Paraíba.
+Repository of the application corresponding to the final project of the discipline of Special Topics in Computing - Introduction to AR at the Federal University of Paraíba.

  ![Rotating Pokemon](gifs/gif3.gif)

-### Usando Unity + Vuforia Engine, criei uma aplicação que exibe modelos de alguns pokémon e exibe uma áudio descrição dos mesmos.
+Usando Unity + Vuforia Engine, criei uma aplicação que exibe modelos de alguns pokémon e exibe uma áudio descrição dos mesmos.

-### Using Unity + Vuforia Engine, I created an application that displays models of some pokémon and displays an audio description of them.
+Using Unity + Vuforia Engine, I created an application that displays models of some pokémon and displays an audio description of them.

 ![Pokemon Appeared](gifs/gif2.gif)

-### Para usar é necessário que o dispositivo Android possua o recurso de Giroscópio
+Para usar é necessário que o dispositivo Android possua o recurso de Giroscópio

-### To use it is necessary that the Android device has the Gyroscope feature
+To use it is necessary that the Android device has the Gyroscope feature

 ![Stopped Pokemon](gifs/gif1)